markbates/coffee-rails-source-maps/README.md

+# DO NOT USE THIS!!
+I DO NOT MAINTAIN IT!

 # CoffeeScript Rails Source Maps

 Adds CoffeeScript source maps support, introduced in version [1.6.1](http://coffeescript.org/#changelog), to Rails.
 This code is based on a Gist by [naan](https://gist.github.com/naan/5096056).